habbes/techies-welfare/server/README.md

 You can override the defaults by creating a `.env` file in the `server` root directory and populating the file with the relevant variable-value pairs.
 Check out the [`env.example`](./env.example) file to see a sample of what the file is supposed to look like.

 To learn more about all the different available config options, check the [src/core/config.ts](./src/core/config.ts) source file.
+Specifically, the `loadAppConfigFromEnv` functions shows which environment variable keys are used to retrieve which values.

 If you update your `.env` file, you need to re-run the server for the changes to take effect.